retarus/retarus-go/README.md

 ## Usage

-> [!WARNING]
-> At this time, we do not offer test accounts.
-Therefore, each test run will incur charges that will be billed to your company account.

 ### Initialize the Client
 Before making any requests, you'll need to initialize the client.
 Here's how you can do it, but it is the same for all services:
 ```go